nodejs/node/doc/contributing/security-model-strategy.md

 ### Document threat models and current state of the art

-Node.js is used in a number of different use cases and the threats may be different in each use case.
+Node.js is used in several different use cases and the threats may be different in each use case.
 The project should document the threat models and use that to help define the security model in the context of each